htonym/home-auto/README.md

 ![](example-reading.png)

-The "SHTC3 high-Precision Digital Temperature and Humidity Sensor" is used for temperature readings.
-This can be purchased from [Amazon](https://a.co/d/fzAEyVL)

 ## SHTC3 High-Precision Digital Temperature and Humidity Sensor

 The SHTC3 is a compact, low-power sensor for precise temperature and humidity readings.
 It supports I2C communication and operates within a voltage range of 1.62V to 3.6V.